sergioahp/logit-amplification/writeup/main.typ

   outputs, such RL-based prompt discovery would likely demand more efficient inference strategies and substantially increased computational budgets.

++ Extension to more realistic backdoors: Apply model diff amplification to backdoors that go beyond simple factual recall or fixed string outputs.
+This would involve testing with backdoors that affect reasoning patterns, modify decision-making processes, or alter more subtle behavioral traits that emerge through complex multi-step reasoning rather than direct factual responses.

 = Conclusion

 This work demonstrates that model diff amplification successfully reveals